How to Fill a Vape Cartridge: Complete Guide (2026)

 Choose the right cartridge for your oil type.
 See our Best Empty 510 Cartridge Guide for recommendations.

 If you’re filling multiple cartridges for resale, a cartridge filling gun dramatically speeds up the process.
+The 50ml reservoir holds enough oil for 50+ cartridges per load, and the precision trigger delivers consistent amounts every pull.

 Benefits:

-• Fill cartridges 10x faster than syringes
+• Fill 10x faster than syringes

 • Consistent fill levels (critical for product uniformity)